+6.01 Procedure

-13.01 The Commissioner shall review or inspect a school administrative unit as provided in this Section.
-When conducting a review or inspection, the Commissioner shall be guided by the benchmarks for resources and personnel outlined in Essential Programs and Services and the hallmarks of an ethical and responsible school culture.
+The Commissioner shall review or inspect a school administrative unit as provided in this section, and annually review educational programs for juveniles in corrections facilities.
 Any report written for the Commissioner as part of a review or inspection shall be presented to the school board in a public meeting, unless the privacy rights of personnel or students require that portions of the report be presented in executive session.

-13.02 School Reviews
+6.02 School Reviews

-The Commissioner will initiate a comprehensive review of a school administrative unit when student performance in a school indicates that a review is warranted, in accordance with Me.
-Dept. of Ed.
-Reg.
-127. The purpose of the review shall be to determine how to improve student performance on the content standards of the system of Learning Results.
+The Commissioner will initiate a comprehensive review of a school administrative unit when student performance in a school indicates that a review is warranted.

-13.03 School Inspections
+6.03 School Inspections

-The Commissioner, on receipt of a petition or request as specified below, shall inspect a school administrative unit.
-The petition or request shall identify specific items for inspection.
-The Commissioner may inspect any of the areas governed by school approval provisions of this rule in addition to the items in the petition or request.
-The Commissioner shall conduct an inspection when:
+The commissioner shall inspect a school or schools in a school administrative unit and report the findings and recommendations to the school board, addressing the concerns of the petition in light of applicable school approval standards, when:

-A) Petitioned by 60% of the parents of the children in one school in the school administrative unit;
+A. Petitioned by 60% of the parents of the children in one school in the school administrative unit;

-B) Petitioned by 20% of the registered voters of the school administrative unit; or
+B. Petitioned by 20% of the registered voters of the school administrative unit; or

-C) Requested in writing by the school board or by the superintendent.
+C. Requested in writing by the school board or by the superintendent.

-Section 14.
+Section 7.
 SCHOOL APPROVAL STATUS